Paulo Duarte (footballer): Coaching career

-After his retirement, Duarte immediately began his managerial career, staying with his last club Leiria as assistant.
-In the tenth round of 2006–07's top division he was named coach of the first team, eventually helping them finish seventh.
+After his retirement, Duarte immediately began his managerial career, staying with his last club Leiria as an assistant.
+In the tenth round of 2006–07's top division, he was named coach of the first team after replacing Domingos Paciência, eventually helping them to finish seventh.

 In late 2007, Duarte left Leiria and, a couple of months later, was appointed manager of Burkina Faso.
-On 2 June 2009, however, he was signed by France's Le Mans Union Club 72 on a two-year contract while still working with the national side.
+On 2 June 2009, however, he was signed by France's Le Mans on a two-year contract while still working with the national side.

 Duarte was fired by Le Mans on 8 December 2009, becoming the first Ligue 1 manager casualty in the season, but still was on the bench for Burkina Faso's 2010 Africa Cup of Nations campaign, exiting in the group stage after one draw and one loss (the team was in Togo's group).
 On 17 February 2012, following three matches and as many losses at the 2012 Africa Cup of Nations, he was dismissed.

 On 29 April 2012, Duarte was appointed interim coach of the Gabon national team.
 He was sacked on 23 September of the following year, after failing to qualify the country for both the 2013 Africa Cup of Nations and the 2014 FIFA World Cup.

-In late December 2015, after a brief club spell with Tunisia's CS Sfaxien, Duarte was again named manager of Burkina Faso.
+In late December 2015, after a brief club spell with Tunisia's Sfaxien, Duarte was again named manager of Burkina Faso.
 He led the latter to the third place at the 2017 Africa Cup of Nations, after a 1–0 win against Ghana in Port-Gentil.

 On 24 July 2019, as the team did not make it to the 2019 Africa Cup of Nations finals, the Burkinabé Football Federation decided to terminate Duarte's contract.
-In September 2020, he was announced as the new head coach of Angolan side C.D.
-Primeiro de Agosto.
+In September 2020, he was announced as the new head coach of Angolan side 1º de Agosto.

 Duarte became manager of Togo in May 2021, following the departure of Claude Le Roy.
-As a result of his commitments to Primeiro de Agosto the deal was only made effective in August, with Jonas Komla acting as caretaker until his arrival.
+As a result of his commitments to 1º de Agosto, the deal was only made effective in August, with Jonas Komla acting as caretaker until his arrival.

+Duarte returned to club duties in the 2024–25 season, being appointed at Al-Kholood who had just been promoted to the Saudi Pro League.
+He was dismissed after seven games.

+On 11 August 2025, Duarte became head coach of the Guinea national team, replacing Michel Dussuyer.

 Player eligibility controversy

 Duarte selected players to play for the Burkina Faso national team who he believed were eligible to play for the nation after they married Burkinabé women.
 Namibia complained about the fielding of Cameroonian Herve Xavier Zengue in two 2012 AFCON qualifying games, stating that the player was not eligible under FIFA's statutes.

-Duarte also chose to play Zengue after the complaint was received by CAF, fielding him alongside Ghanaian-born Nii Plange in a 0–3 loss with South Africa in an August 2011 friendly.
+Duarte also chose to play Zengue after the complaint was received by CAF, fielding him alongside Ghanaian-born Nii Plange in a 3–0 loss with South Africa in an August 2011 friendly.